jbarnette/watchable/README.md

 ### Watching Everything

-Want to see every event?
+Want to see every event fired by an object?
 Register for `:all`.
 The first argument will be the name of the fired event.

 ```ruby
 frob = Frob.new